berk2k/TranscodeX/README.md

-# 🎥 Video Transcoding and Compression as a Service
+# 🎥 Video Transcoding and Compression As a Service

 ## 🚀 Project Overview

-This project delivers a **Video Transcoding and Compression as a Service** platform designed for video streaming companies.
+This project delivers a **Video Transcoding and Compression As a Service** platform designed for video streaming companies.
 Our system efficiently processes raw video files uploaded by clients, transcoding them into multiple device-compatible formats and compressing them to optimize storage and streaming performance — all handled seamlessly in the cloud.

 ---